Learn more about the terms we use in your Analytic reports.

 The connected date is when a caller starts talking to a user (meaning we don't count the ring time).

-Canceled Calls: A canceled call is when a Dialpad user initiates an outgoing call but hangs up before anyone picks up.
-This is different from an abandoned call since abandoned only reflects inbound.
+Canceled Calls: A canceled call is when a Dialpad user initiates an outgoing call but hangs up before the call connects to a person, voicemail, or IVR menu.
+This is different from an abandoned call as only inbound calls can be considered abandoned.

 - Desktop App: Either the Native App (Mac or Windows) or the Chrome App